Pearce Institute

 The Pearce Institue offers a wide range of space including the Mary Barbour Conference Suite, Lithgow Theatre and Macleod Hall for meetings, conferences, cultural events and social occasions.

-A programme of phased restoration work is being carried out with £2.3 million in place to completely restore the roof and carry out repairs to stonework, as part of the Central Govan Action Plan and Govan Cross Townscape Heritage Initiative framework.
-The current work also includes internal repairs and restoration work.
+A programme of phased restoration work is being carried out with £5.5 million committed to date.
+This includes work to completely restore the roof and carry out repairs to stonework, as part of the Central Govan Action Plan and Govan Cross Townscape Heritage Initiative framework.
+The completed work also includes internal repairs and restoration work.
 Funders include Glasgow City Council, Heritage Lottery, Historic Scotland, Govan and Craigton Community Planning Partnership and Scottish Government's Town Centre Regeneration Fund.

 Current status:

-Refurbishment is now well underway.
-Major roof repairs are being carried out as well as work to external stone work and internal repair and restoration.
+The current phase of refurbishment is now complete.
+Major roof repairs have been carried out as well as work to external stone work and internal repair and restoration.

 The famous ship sculpture has been repaired and replaced on the roof.